HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/advanced-discovery-topics.rst

 Utilities like scp/sftp, `winscp <https://winscp.net/>`_ can be used to transfer files from the machine that has the files if there is a need.

-If these options are not possible then contact Hyperview Support for other options.
+If these options are not possible then contact Hyperview Support.

 ====================================================
 Downloading the Linux Data Collector Via Artifactory